clutonik/full-stack-developer-journey/README.md

 # full-stack-developer-journey

 Repository to document learnings throughout the journey to become a Full Stack Developer

 ## Udemy and youtube Courses

 - Udemy.com/course/the-complete-javascript-course

-### Technology stack
+### Technologies

 - Reactjs (Frontend)